 **If your roast temps a bit cooler than 130-135 degrees F, simply preheat your oven to 375 degrees F., returning the roast to the oven until the internal temp reaches 130-135 degrees, checking the internal temperature every so often until the prime rib raises to the desired temperature.

 Remove the prime rib roast from the roasting pan and place it onto a large cutting board.
 Cut the strings that are holding the roast to the bones.
 Lift the roast from the rack of bones to the cutting board.

 Slice the prime rib into thick slices, placing them onto dinner plates.
 Pour a bit of the warm au jus over the prime rib, then add a dollop of horseradish sauce alongside.
 Serve at once.

 Combine all the sauce ingredients in a small bowl until smooth; store in the fridge until ready to serve.

-Place the water into a medium sauce pan and bring to a boil; reduce heat to low, then whisk in the bouillon concentrate, as well as the soy sauce, and garlic.
-Season to taste with salt and pepper.
+Place the water into a skillet and bring to a boil; reduce the heat to low, then add the bouillon concentrate, as well as the soy sauce, and garlic, whisking until well blended.
+Season to taste with salt and pepper; keep warm.